gaurav-opensource/gaurav-opensource/README.md

 ---
 # 🚀 About Me

-💻 Full-Stack MERN Developer passionate about building scalable applications
+💻 Full-Stack MERN Developer building scalable and high-performance applications
-🤖 Exploring AI/ML to create intelligent real-world solutions
+🤖 Exploring AI/ML and Large Language Models (LLMs) to develop intelligent systems
-🌍 Open Source Contributor, actively collaborating and contributing to real-world projects
+🌍 Open Source Contributor, contributing to impactful real-world projects
-🚀 Continuously learning and building projects to grow as a Software Engineer
+🚀 Continuously learning and improving to grow as a Software Engineer

 ---